sawbe/GeoVR/Latest_Client_Changes.md

 ### Changes

--HF random crackle added
+- HF random crackle added
--Fixed bug where HF noise would play when it shouldn't -HF Uses Separate Equalizer
+- Fixed bug where HF noise would play when it shouldn't
+- HF Uses Separate Equalizer
--AC Bus Noise fixed and tweaked on HF and VHF
+- AC Bus Noise fixed and tweaked on HF and VHF
--HF sound now loops properly and sound better (clear buffer on silence) -Multiple Soundcard support
+- HF sound now loops properly and sound better (clear buffer on silence)
+- Multiple Soundcard support
--Selcal Sending from controller client over voice, FSD is used to notify the pilot client of a call still.
+- Selcal Sending from controller client over voice, FSD is used to notify the pilot client of a call still.
--Allow changing of audio settings without stopping and restarting client -WASAPI now used for Input as well as Output devices
+- Allow changing of audio settings without stopping and restarting client
+- WASAPI now used for Input as well as Output devices

 ### Implementation Notes
 Use either `NAudioUserClient` or `UserClient` depending on if you want to reference naudio in your app and supply WASAPI MMDevice's directly or not (friendlynames otherwise).